Current Projects

 Brazos Aerospace is working on many different rockets that are similar at their core.
 These include egg-launcher rockets and multistage rockets like shown in the picture.
 Brazos uses unique construction methods and is also pursuing reuse.

-Exela's Mid-Power Projects
+Exela's Mid-Power Rockets

 Our multi-stage rocket that is testing stage seperation and recovery.
 The first stage is entirely 3d printed.